Garmin API

 • High-Stress Duration: The portion of the user’s stress duration where the measured stress score was in the high range (76-100).
 Internally stored as high_stress_duration.

 • Stress Qualifier: A qualitative label applied based on all stress measurements in this monitoring period.
+Possible values: unknown, calm, balanced, stressful, very_stressful, calm_awake, balanced_awake, stressful_awake, very_stressful_awake.
+This matches what the user will see in Garmin Connect.
 Internally stored as stress_qualifier.

 • Steps Goal: The user’s steps goal for this monitoring period.
 Internally stored as steps_goal.

-• Net Kilocalories Goal: The user’s goal for net caloric intake for this monitoring period.
+• Net Kilocalories Goal: The user’s goal for net caloric intake (consumed calories minus active calories) for this monitoring period.
+This field is related to integration with MyFitnessPal and may not be present for many users.
 Internally stored as net_kilocalories_goal.

 • Intensity Duration Goal: The user’s goal for consecutive seconds of moderate to vigorous-intensity activity for this monitoring period.
 Internally stored as intensity_duration_goal.